canalplus/rx-player/doc/api/Player_Events.md

 Emitted when the `RxPlayer`'s `videoElement` is now considered paused.

-This event is triggered when and if the [`pause`](./Basic_Methods/play.md) method has succeeded, when the content has ended or due to other rare occurences: for example if we could not automatically play after a `"LOADING"` or `"RELOADING"` state due to [the browser's autoplay policies](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide).
+This event is triggered when and if the [`pause`](./Basic_Methods/play.md) method has succeeded, when the content has ended or due to other rare occurrences: for example if we could not automatically play after a `"LOADING"` or `"RELOADING"` state due to [the browser's autoplay policies](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide).